 Brief history of snail marketing in Bihar

 Freshwater snails form an important part of the aquatic ecosystem, helping to control algae growth and serving as a food source for humans as well as various aquatic animals such as fish, turtles, and some birds (Hasan et al., 2024; Prasad and Sinha, 2024).
-The author first interviewed 50-year-old Kailu Sahni in Purnia, who sells snails at the Khushkibagh market.
+We have interviewed 50-year-old Kailu Sahni in Purnia, who sells snails at the Khushkibagh market.
 According to Sahni, snail collection and marketing began in Purnia about two decades ago.
 Earlier, snails were available year-round, but now they are available for only eight months of the year and in much smaller quantities.
 To meet the demand, snails are brought from other districts such as Khagaria, Begusarai, Samastipur, Muzaffarpur, and Saharsa and sold in Purnia.
 A more or less similar experience was shared by 55-year-old Shri Santosh Kumar, also known as Lambu ji, from the Bhojpur fish market in Dumraon, Buxar.
 According to Kumar, snail collection and marketing began in Dumraon a decade ago.
-He sold only Pila globosa in its whole form (with shell).
 Snails are also enjoyed by local residents with great enthusiasm.